SyncfusionExamples/How-to-create-a-real-time-Chart-with-WPF-/README.md

 # Real timeline Chart in WPF
-This demo explains how to create a real timeline chart in WPF [How to select a multiple chips from the Xamarin ChipGroup [SfChipGroup]
+This demo explains how to create a real time chart in WPF [How to create a real time Chart (SfChart) using MVVM in WPF ](https://www.syncfusion.com/kb/11416/?utm_medium=listing&utm_source=github-examples)
-](https://www.syncfusion.com/kb/11416/?utm_medium=listing&utm_source=github-examples)

 The following code example illustrates how to update the ItemsSource bound to chart series in real time use case.